Best Hospital Asset Tracking Technologies and Practices

 In some environments, barcodes can also degrade or become less visible which can cause issues with tracking.

-Modern medical organisations are turning to more technological solutions to support their asset management strategies.
-One of the most solutions is Radio Frequency Identification (RFID).
+Modern medical organisations are turning to more technological solutions to support their asset strategies.
+One of the most popular solutions is Radio Frequency Identification (RFID).

-RFID utilises wireless technology and radiofrequency waves to transfer data and effectively track assets and has significant benefits that barcoding and manual recording simply can’t match.
+RFID utilises wireless technology and radiofrequency waves to transfer data.
+It effectively tracks assets and has significant benefits that barcoding and manual recording simply can’t match.

-Cambridge University Hospitals NHS Foundation Trust is just one organisation that has invested in RFID tracking technology.
+Cambridge University Hospitals (CUH) is just one organisation that has invested in RFID tracking technology.
 Their Equipment Library has tagged over 30,000 medical devices widely used to support patient care.

-Each active tag that the NHS Foundation Trust uses has a unique ID, which is scanned by using a personal digital assistant.
+Each active tag that CUH uses has a unique ID, which is scanned by using a personal digital assistant.
 The tracking system then automatically updates the location data into the system so that the asset can be tagged.
-As a result, they have seen significant financial and resource savings since implementing the RFID system.
+As a result, there has been significant financial and resource savings since implementing the RFID system.

 However, RFID can be an expensive technology t0 use when compared to some of the older types of asset tracking.
 So, it’s important to do a full cost analysis before investing in a hospital asset tracking system.